 Bathrooms with changing tables are located on each floor of the museum.
 A gift store at the front desk offers STEM kits and exhibit-based toys.

 There is a fee to park though the museum does validate parking.
 If the lot is full, free parking is available at Waryas Park, about a three-minute walk from the museum.

 Mid-Hudson Children's Museum is located at 75 North Water Street.
 Hours are Monday through Saturday from 9:30am to 5pm and 11am to 5pm on Sundays in July and August; it's closed on Mondays the rest of the year.
-Admission is $8 for anyone older than 1.
+Admission is $10 (babies under 1 are free).
 Take note: The museum stays open until 8pm the third Saturday of every month and admission is FREE from 5-8pm!
 Many libraries (including Beacon’s Howland Public Library) also offer free passes that can be checked out.

 Check out all our posts on exploring Lower Hudson Valley with kids.